 For my money, Stephen Colbert is one of the great political satirists of our time.
 From 2005 to 2014, Colbert was the host of Comedy Central’s The Colbert Report in which he portrayed a conservative political pundit.
-I first met Stephen at a “Stand Up for Heroes” charity event sponsored by the foundation established by Bob Woodruff (see his WINNER profile) in November 2007.
+I first met Stephen at a “Stand Up for Heroes” charity event sponsored by The Bob Woodruff Foundation (see his WINNER profile) in November 2007.
 We met again at the 2008 Emmy Awards both on the Red Carpet beforehand, and at the Governor’s Ball afterward.
-The latter encounter was memorialized in a photo taken outside a bathroom where I had held his Emmy.
-As you’ll learn in the paragraphs to follow, that photo would gain some notoriety a few short years later.
+The latter encounter was memorialized in a photo taken outside a bathroom where I had held Stephen’s first-ever Emmy.
+As you’ll learn in the paragraphs to follow, that photo would gain some notoriety a few years later.

-Stephen is a one-of-a-kind WINNER who now owns nine Emmys and counting — more than I could hold in almost any situation.
+Stephen is a one-of-a-kind WINNER who went on to win eleven Primetime Emmy Awards — more than I could hold in almost any situation.
 And definitely more than I could ever hold at one time in a men’s room.

 Stephen Colbert “apologizes’ to Ray Cole